 How small, really, is your small, independent project?

-Our numbers vary, but at any given moment we have about eight active authors and one dedicated editor.
+Our numbers vary, but at any given moment we have about nine active authors and one dedicated editor.
 We have no offices, we each work from our homes, coffee shops, libraries, trains, and wherever else we can find a temporary portal to the fourth dimension.
 This is how we keep our operating costs so low despite our considerable traffic.

 Why don’t you post more often and/or on a regular schedule?

-Four reasons: Reason #1: This project is a spare-time-and-weekends project for us, it doesn’t (yet?) earn enough to make a living.
-Reason #2: Due to reason #1, our writing time shares schedules with day-jobs, eating, sleeping, personal hygiene, and other “necessities”.
+Four reasons: Reason #1: This project is a spare-time-and-weekends project for us, it doesn’t earn enough to make a living.
+Reason #2: Due to reason #1, our writing time shares schedules with day-jobs, eating, sleeping, personal hygiene, and other necessities.
 Reason #3: We strive for maximum accuracy and interestingness, so each article is a product of lengthy research, lovingly hand-crafted paragraphs, strict editing, and fact-checking.
 For us, this is not a sprint, it’s a marathon.
 Reason #4: This reason intentionally left blank.

-Don’t you know that a rigid, regular posting schedule is the only path to success?
+Don’t you know that a rigid, regular posting schedule is the only path to success!?

-That is comforting, but it wasn’t a question.
+That is comforting, but it wasn’t a question?

-Since you are unable/unwilling to post more often how can I be notified when you do post something?
+So how can I be notified when you do post something?

 If you want to quit your day jobs why don’t you just put advertisements on your site?